oren-ezer/cursor-recipes/sprints.md

 - Optional features frontend depends on optional features backend
 - Testing should be implemented alongside feature development
 - Security measures should be implemented before deployment

+## Bugs
+- Dont show Edit/Delete buttons if the recipe is not mine
+- DB down or not connectivity doesn't reflect well on the UI